 The editors of CSQ are responsible for deciding which of the articles submitted to the journal should be published.
 In evaluating the submitted manuscripts, the editors will limit themselves only to the intellectual content.
 The editors can choose to ignore any material that breaks legal requirements regarding libel, copyright infringement and plagiarism.
 The editors must ensure the confidentiality of the submitted works until they are published, except in the case of suspicion of double submission.
 In case the editors decide not to publish a material, the manuscript should not be used for other purposes without the express written consent of the author.

 The reviewers of CSQ assist the editors in taking the decision of publishing a submitted manuscript.
 The reviewers are bound to treat the manuscript received for peer reviewing as confidential, and must not use the information obtained through peer review for personal advantage.
 The reviewers should not consider manuscripts in which they have conflicts of interest with any of the authors, companies, or institutions connected to the papers.

 The authors should ensure that they have written entirely original works.
 When the authors use other materials, sources should be appropriately cited.
 Any attempt of plagiarism will be followed by the rejection of the submitted manuscript.
 Authors should not submit the same work or describe essentially the same research in more than one journal

 Once the manuscript has been accepted for publication, the author must provide a final version incorporating the referees’ comments.

-Conflict Studies Quarterly is an online publication.
+Conflict Studies Quarterly is an open online publication so there are no review or publishing fees for the authors.
 Hard copied can be printed surcharge/issue or with subscription.